-Physical ones may subside when the body grows weak and old, but emotional desires remain alive and kicking.
+The physical ones may subside when the body grows weak and old, but emotional desires remain alive and kicking.
 These desires arise when you forget your true nature and when you are dependant (see My Truth for more on this term).
 The term “emotional needs” is a misnomer.
-Emotions are a product of the conditioned mind and as such mind has no needs.
+Emotions are a product of the conditioned mind and as such the mind has no needs.
 The sight of a slaughterhouse may trigger a negative emotion in you, whereas it may be positive for the business owner and neutral for the machine operator.
 It all depends on how you are conditioned.
-Upon discovery of your true nature and in maintaining that state, emotional desires will simply disappear.
+Upon the discovery of your true nature and in maintaining that state, emotional desires will simply disappear.

 A conditioned mind, outwardly focused, when temporarily satisfied from the fulfillment of physical and emotional desires, gives birth to intellectual ones.
 These prompt the individual to create something new or engage in seemingly selfless social causes.
 Fulfillment from these desires lasts longer than the first two ones.

 When all else is going well, and when you feel that sense gratification and emotional fulfillment are not enough, these ones take birth.
 By their very nature, a certain degree of insight is gained.
-However, an egotist, unsettled, and ignorant mind will continue to bind you.
+However, an egotistic, unsettled, and ignorant mind will continue to bind you.
 You may devote considerable time and energy on these ones, the first two will still not leave you.

 Predominantly because you have simply engaged your mind elsewhere rather than settling it.
 Often, the pursuit of these desires creates something valuable for society though.
-Creating a charitable organization, working towards a material or spiritual discovery, devoting to a social or a religious cause are examples of intellectual desires.
+Creating a charitable organization, working towards a material or spiritual discovery, devoting yourself to a social or religious cause are examples of intellectual desires.
 Better than the first two, these help you turn inward.
 The greatest thinkers, inventors, and scientists were the product of intellectual desires.

-Unlike the other three, this one is always in the singular.
+Unlike the other three, this one is always in singular.
 When the only burning desire to discover your true nature remains, half the work is done.
 Chances are you have this desire because you have realized the futility of gratifying infinitely insatiable desires of the first three types.